RL-VIG/LibFewShot/docs/getting_started.md

         trainer = Trainer(config)
         trainer.train_loop()
     ```
-2. train with console command:
+2. train with the console command:
    ```shell
    python run_trainer.py
    ```
 3. wait for the end of training.

-## View log files
+## View the log files

-After running the program, you can find a symlink `results/ProtoNet-miniImageNet-Conv64F-5-1` and a directory`results/ProtoNet-miniImageNet-Conv64F-5-1-$TS` that `TS` means timestamp, which contains two directorys: `checkpoint/` and `log_files/`, and a configuration file:`config.yaml`.
-Note that the symlink will always link to the directory createdthe last time you trained with the same few shot learning configuration.
+After running the program, you can find a symlink of `results/ProtoNet-miniImageNet-Conv64F-5-1` and a directory of `results/ProtoNet-miniImageNet-Conv64F-5-1-$TS`, where `TS` means the timestamp.
+The directory contains two folders: `checkpoint/` and `log_files/`, and a configuration file: `config.yaml`.
+Note that the symlink will always link to the directory created at the last time, when you train the model with the same few-shot learning configuration for multiple times.

-`config.yaml` contains all the settings used in the training.
+`config.yaml` contains all the settings used in the training phase.

 `log_files/` contains tensorboard files, training log files and test log files.

-`checkpoints/` contains model checkpoints saved at `$save_insterval` intervals, last model checkpoint(used to resume) and best model checkpoint(used to test).
-The checkpoint files are generally divided into `emb_func.pth`, `classifier.pth`, and `model.pth` , a combination of the first two.
+`checkpoints/` contains model checkpoints saved at `$save_insterval` intervals, the last model checkpoint (used to resume) and the best model checkpoint (used to test).
+The checkpoint files are generally divided into `emb_func.pth`, `classifier.pth`, and `model.pth` (a combination of the first two), respectively.